Rhys ap Gruffudd: Peace with King Henry (1171–1188)

 Rhys built a number of stone castles, starting with Cardigan Castle, which was the earliest-recorded native-built stone castle in Wales.
 He also built Carreg Cennen Castle near Llandeilo, a castle set in a spectacular position on a mountain top.
 He held a festival of poetry and song at his court at Cardigan over Christmas 1176.
 This is generally regarded as the first recorded Eisteddfod.
 The festival was announced a year in advance throughout Wales and in England, Scotland, Ireland and possibly France.
 Two chairs were awarded as prizes, one for the best poem and the other for the best musical performance.
-J. E. Caerwyn Williams suggests that this event may be an adaptation of the similar French puys.
+J. E. Caerwyn Williams suggests that this event may be an adaptation of the similar French puys with the troubadours, although these may be parallel developments, since records of puys only appear around the late 12th century as well, and Welsh baridic tradition of competition seems to be much older, possibly back to the 6th century under Maelgwn Gwynedd.
 R.R.
 Davies suggests that the texts of Welsh law, traditionally codified by Hywel Dda at Whitland, were first assembled in book form under the aegis of Rhys.

 Rhys founded two religious houses during this period.
 Talley Abbey was the first Premonstratensian abbey in Wales, while Llanllyr was a Cistercian nunnery, only the second nunnery to be founded in Wales and the first to prosper.
 He became the patron of the abbeys of Whitland and Strata Florida and made large grants to both houses.
 Giraldus Cambrensis, who was related to Rhys, gives an account of his meetings with Rhys in 1188 when Giraldus accompanied Archbishop Baldwin around Wales to raise men for the Third Crusade.
 Some Welsh clerics were not happy about this visit, but Rhys was enthusiastic and gave the Archbishop a great deal of assistance.
 Giraldus says that Rhys decided to go on crusade himself and spent several weeks making preparations, but was eventually persuaded to change his mind by his wife Gwenllian, "by female artifices".